manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 * RT index always has a single RAM-chunk (may be empty) and one or multiple disk chunks.
 * Merging larger segments take longer, that's why it may be suboptimal to have very large RAM chunk (and therefore `rt_mem_limit`).
 * Number of disk chunks depends on the amount of data in the index and `rt_mem_limit` setting.
-* Searchd flushes RAM chunk to disk on shutdown and periodically according to [rt_flush_period](../../Server_settings/Searchd.md#rt_flush_period).
+* Searchd flushes RAM chunk to disk (not as a disk chunk, just persists) on shutdown and periodically according to [rt_flush_period](../../Server_settings/Searchd.md#rt_flush_period).
 Flushing several gigabytes to disk may take some time.
 * Large RAM chunk will put more pressure on the storage:
   - when flushing the RAM chunk to disk into the `.ram` file
   - when the RAM chunk is full and is dumped to disk as a disk chunk.
-* Until flushed RAM chunk is not persisted on disk and there's a [binary log](../../Logging/Binary_logging.md) as its backup in case of a sudden daemon shutdown.
-In this case the larger `rt_mem_limit` you have, the longer it will take to replay the binlog on start to recover the RAM chunk.
+* Until flushed RAM chunk is not persisted on disk there's a [binary log](../../Logging/Binary_logging.md) as its backup for the case of a sudden daemon shutdown.
+In this case the larger you have `rt_mem_limit`, the longer will it take to replay the binlog on start to recover the RAM chunk.
+* RAM chunk may be performing slightly slower than a disk chunk.
+* Even though a RAM chunk doesn't take more than `rt_mem_limit` Manticore itself can take more in some cases, e.g. if you begin a transaction to insert data and don't commit it for some time, then the data you have already transmitted within the transaction to Manticore is kept in memory.

 ### Plain index settings: